terastion/robotics-final-project/README.md

 `roslaunch turtlebot3_manipulation_moveit_config move_group.launch`
 `roslaunch robocourier action.launch`

-- If you encounter any troubles, it is likely due to missing libraries.
+> **Note:** If you encounter any troubles, it is likely due to missing libraries.
 Use  `pip instal XXX` command to install necessary libraries.

 ## Challenges, Future Work, and Takeaways